patrickap/docker-restic/README.md

 Remote syncing of backups can be configured with `rclone`.
 Either by bind mounting the `rclone.conf` to `/srv/docker-restic/rclone.conf` into the container or run `rclone config` inside the `docker-restic` container.
 Restic itself supports rclone as backend.
 Alternatively it's possible to run rclone via hooks.

+## Advance Config

+- custom commands, other programs, new shell process, placeholders
+- hooks for repetition etc.

 ## Schedule Backups

 ...